mpampuch/nextflow-notes/README.md

 }
 ```

+**Note:** Take a look here: In the R script, the tidyverse library was loaded using `library(tidyverse)`.
+In order for this to work, the tidyverse package has to be somewhere where the R script could access it.
+This is why in the process block calling the R script, there is the process directive `container 'rocker/tidyverse:latest'` that loads in a container containing tidyverse

 To do this, you can create the bin directory, write our R script into the directory.
 Finally, and crucially, **make the script executable**:

 ```bash
 mkdir -p bin